 Look at what's going on there.
 It's pandaemonium, and it's very, very, real.

-Now, that sort of frenzy is aped at all sorts of performances nowadays, and it's a total and utter fraud.
-Mildewed old rock stars are like Fortune 500 companies, and travel around like combination software salesman/haemophiliac princes.
+Now, that sort of frenzy is copied at all sorts of performances nowadays, and it's a total and utter fraud.
+Mildewed old rock stars are like Fortune 500 companies, and they travel around like combination software salesmen/haemophiliac princes.
 There's a checklist of enthusiasms they and the audience run through that is as stilted and effete as any opera crowd ever was.
-I can hear Mick Jagger going through the list in his head now: OK, Bic lighters, (did we get a cut of those?) leave stage for 1.5 minutes, return to applause, focus group says play Angie as encore to push Zune sales, point to spot in audience where person might be, leave stage, drink Evian, wait 2.5 minutes, do Satisfaction as tie-in for Zune rollout, smile towards left boom camera for Radio Shack spot or we don't get the royalty on the frisbee/remote control knock-off giveaway.
+I can hear Mick Jagger going through the list in his head now: OK, Bic lighters (did we get a cut of those?), leave stage for 1.5 minutes, return to applause, focus group says play Angie as encore to push Zune sales, point to spot in audience where person might be, leave stage, drink Evian, wait 2.5 minutes, do Satisfaction as tie-in for Zune rollout, smile towards left boom camera for Radio Shack spot or we don't get the royalty on the frisbee/remote control knock-off giveaway.
 When Keith stubs out the cigarette, that means the plane is ready and we can screw.